Licensed technicians with over 15 years of experience

 I’ve Tried Troubleshooting, but the Dishwasher’s Not Starting

-If you’ve exhausted your DIY skills and you can’t quite figure out what the root cause of why your dishwasher would not start, it’s time to call FIX Appliances CA. We have a lot of experience working out why your appliance has stopped and how to fix it.
-It doesn’t matter whether it won’t turn on at all or the lights are on and the machine just won’t cycle.
+If you’ve exhausted your DIY skills and you can’t quite figure out the root cause of why your dishwasher would not start, it’s time to call FIX Appliances CA. We have a lot of experience working out why your appliance has stopped and how to fix it.
+It doesn’t matter whether it won’t turn on at all or the lights are on, and the machine won’t cycle.

 Our factory-trained technicians have more than 15 years of hands-on experience troubleshooting potential causes for why your machine isn’t starting and fixing it so you can get back to washing dishes.
 Contact us today by phone at 1-888-242-0777 or through our quote page.